 The rangers have now visited the site and cleared the obstruction.
 The photograph shows two members of our Footpath Maintenance Team passing the site while checking this bunny walk for Llantrisant Community Council.

 We would like to express our thanks to RCT for dealing with this problem so quickly.

-Martyne Hopkins, Chairperson of the Taff Ely(Llantrisant) Ramblers, presented a cheque on the 17th September on behalf of the club to Rhondda Cynon Taff council at Llantrisant Castle.
-Mr Gareth Henson, Countryside Manager, accepted the cheque on behalf of the Council.
+Chairperson of the Taff Ely(Llantrisant) Ramblers, presented a cheque on the 17th September 2015 on behalf of the club to Rhondda Cynon Taff council at Llantrisant Castle.
+The Countryside Manager of RCT accepted the cheque on behalf of the Council.
 Excess funds from the social activities of the club are donated for the benefit of the maintenance of the countryside for walking in the local area.
 Today’s donation from the club was matched by Glamorgan Area Ramblers Association to install four new kissing gates in the area.

 The first two of these kissing gates have now been installed by RCT on the Glamorgan Ridgeway Walk near to the Caesars Arms.
 The following shows our group using these gates on a Sunday Walk.